Arby’s Chocolate Turnovers Recipe

 9. Bake at 350 degrees for about 15 to 20 minutes.

 10. Drizzle some of the remaining chocolate sauce over them.
-Warm the chocolate in a double boiler if needed to make it pourable.
+If necessary, warm the chocolate in a double boiler to make it pourable.

 I hope you give this recipe a try.
-If you liked these, you may want to try Arby’s Cherry Turnovers as well.
+If you liked these, you may also want to try Arby’s Cherry Turnovers.

 two chocolate turnovers on a plate